feyeandal/feye.website/data/blog/foss4g2023-experiences.md

 **Breaking Barriers as a Workshop Leader**

 As a woman in the field of FOSS4G, I initially had doubts about whether it would be the right space for me.
 However, I was determined to challenge this perception and prove myself.
 I am happy to say that my efforts paid off, as I had the incredible opportunity to lead not just one but two workshops during the conference.

 One of these workshops was a collaboration with Meta, a renowned company that actively supports the OpenStreetMap community.
 It was truly an honor to work together with them and contribute to the FOSS4G community through co-leading this workshop.
-Meanwhile, the other one was about data collection using KoboToolbox.
-Sharing my knowledge and expertise with fellow participants was a moment of pride for me and a clear demonstration of the inclusive nature of the FOSS4G community.
+Meanwhile, the other one was using KoboToolbox, a powerful open-source data collection tool.

+These workshops align with the offerings of the [UP Resilience Institute](https://resilience.up.edu.ph/) and the [UP Resilience Institute YouthMappers](https://www.facebook.com/UPRIYouthMappers/).
+Leveraging our experience from the [OpenStreetMap](https://openstreetmap.org) (OSM) community and [YouthMappers](https://youthmappers.org), we bring valuable insights and expertise to empower individuals and organizations in building resilience.

 ![feye_leads_foss4gworkshops](/static/images/feye-workshop-foss4g.jpg)